hapijs/bell/API.md

 created while it is in this mode will return the simulated credentials.

 The `Bell.simulate(credentialsFunc)` takes a single argument:

-- `credentialsFunc` - a function called for each incoming request to the protected resource with the signature `function(request, next)` where:
+- `credentialsFunc` - a function called for each incoming request to the protected resource that should return the credentials object to be set in `request.auth.credentials`.
+Note that **bell** will set the default keys automatically if not present except for the provider-specific values.

+  has the signature `function(request)` where:
     - `request` - the **hapi** request object.
-    - `next` - the callback method using the signature `function(err, credentials)` where:
-        - `err` - the error object to return an error response.
-        - `credentials` - the credentials object set in `request.auth.credentials`.
-Note that **bell** will set the default keys automatically if not present except for the provider-specific values.

 Note that you must call `Bell.simulate()` before the module is registered by your application and need to call `Bell.simulate(false)` to stop it from simulating authentication.